skku-pdse/codon-opt-vaccine/README.md

 ## Overview

-This repository contains the analysis pipeline used in the paper to evaluate candidate codon-optimized mRNA sequences against multiple sequence-design criteria.
+This repository contains the analysis pipeline used in the paper to evaluate candidate codon-optimized sequences against multiple sequence-design criteria.
 The pipeline is organised into five independent modules that can be run in any order; each module reads a DNA FASTA file and writes its results to the same folder.